GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-01-18 06:47:39 IST
+This content is dynamically generated in Indian Time (IST): 2025-01-18 07:47:02 IST

 Current Weather in Coimbatore:
-Temperature: 18.24 °C
+Temperature: 19.88 °C
-Condition: overcast clouds
+Condition: mist